 K. Noncurrent Long-Term Liabilities - Noncurrent long-term liabilities include principal amounts of long-term debt and other long-term liabilities that will not be paid within the next fiscal year.
 Debt is defined as a liability that arises from a contractual obligation to pay cash (or other assets that may be used in lieu of cash) in one or more payments to settle an amount that is fixed at the date the contractual obligation is established.
-Long-term debt includes: revenue bonds payable, certificates of participation, and notes from direct borrowings.
-Other long-term liabilities include: compensated absences, net pension liability, net other postemployment benefits (OPEB) liability, and workers' compensation.
+Long-term debt includes: revenue bonds payable and certificates of participation.
+Other long-term liabilities include: legal liability, subscription liabilities, compensated absences, net pension liability, net other postemployment benefits (OPEB) liability, and workers' compensation.

-Revenue bonds payable are reported net of unamortized premiums.
+Revenue bonds payable are reported net of unamortized premiums or discounts.
 The University amortizes bond premiums over the life of the bonds using the straight-line method that approximates the effective interest method.
 Issuance costs are expensed in the reporting period in which they are incurred.

-The net pension liability represents the University's proportionate share of the collective net pension liability reported in the State of North Carolina's 2021 Annual Comprehensive Financial Report.
+The net pension liability represents the University's proportionate share of the collective net pension liability reported in the State of North Carolina's 2023 Annual Comprehensive Financial Report.
 This liability represents the University's portion of the collective total pension liability less the fiduciary net position of the Teachers' and State Employees' Retirement System.
-See Note 12 for further information regarding the University's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to pensions.
+See Note 13 for further information regarding the University's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to pensions.

-The net OPEB liability represents the University's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2021 Annual Comprehensive Financial Report.
-This liability represents the University's portion of the collective total OPEB liability less the fiduciary net position of the Retiree Health Benefit Fund.
-See Note 13 for further information regarding the University's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to OPEB.
+The net OPEB liability represents the University's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2023 Annual Comprehensive Financial Report.
+This liability represents the University's portion of the collective total OPEB liability less the fiduciary net position of the Retiree Health Benefit Fund and Disability Income Plan of North Carolina.
+See Note 14 for further information regarding the University's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to OPEB.